oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 There are a number of different Kubernetes storage providers that can be used to create persistent volumes.
 Depending on which variant and version of Kubernetes you are using, there will be different steps required to create persistent volumes.
-You must use a storage provider that suppports the `ReadWriteMany` option.
+You must use a storage provider that supports the `ReadWriteMany` option.

 Many storage providers will create a file system on